Holy Land Pilgrimage - November 1, 2022

 We begin this morning at one of the most joyous sites connected to the Holy Night Christ was born – the church located in the Shepherd’s Fields in Bethlehem, marking the spot where the shepherds heard the chorus of angels proclaiming Jesus’ birth.
 Continue on to Bethlehem University where we will have an opportunity to mingle with the local Christian Palestinian students and faculty over lunch.
 In the city of Bethlehem, meaning “House of Bread,” we visit the Nativity Church that sits above the traditional Grotto of Jesus’ Birth.
 Ponder the Manger, Grotto of St. Jerome and the Church of St. Catherine, the parish church for Bethlehem’s Catholics.
 We will visit the Milk Grotto Chapel, a place where many couples pray for the Virgin Mary’s intercession to conceive a child.
 We return to Jerusalem with the balance of the day free for personal activities.

-We will meet with the Latin Patriarch of Jerusalem (or his representative) in the Old City of Jerusalem – based upon his schedule.
-Today begins at the top of the Mount of Olives with a panoramic view of Jerusalem.
+Today begins with an early morning Mass at the Church of the Holy Sepulchre.
+After a late breakfast back at our hotel, we will meet with the Latin Patriarch of Jerusalem (or his representative) in the Old City of Jerusalem – based upon his schedule.
+We then journey to the top of the Mount of Olives with a panoramic view of Jerusalem.
 We will visit two churches located on the mount: The Church of the Pater Noster where Jesus taught His disciples how to pray the “Our Father” and the Ascension Chapel, the site where Jesus ascended into Heaven.
 Descend the mount on the path Christ walked on the “Palm Sunday Road” to Dominus Flevit, where He wept over Jerusalem and her future destruction.
 Then enter into the Garden of Gethsemane where Christ had His agony and was betrayed.
 Keep watch with Christ and pray in the Church of All Nations at the Rock of Agony, the very rock where Christ prayed and sweated blood before He was to be crucified.
 In the afternoon, we drive to Ein Karem, one of the most beautiful sites in the New City of Jerusalem where St. John the Baptist was born.
-Pray at the Visitation Church where Mary proclaimed her service to God in her Magnificat prayer, before returning to Jerusalem.
+Pray at the Visitation Church where Mary proclaimed her service to God in her Magnificat prayer before returning to Jerusalem.

 An exciting and full-packed day awaits us as we explore Jerusalem further.
 We enter the Old City of Jerusalem through St. Stephen’s Gate to visit the Church of St. Anne, where the Blessed Virgin Mary was born.
 Afterwards is the Pool of Bethesda, where Jesus healed the paralytic man.
 We will continue to see Pilate’s Judgement Hall, the Chapel of Flagellation, the Arch of Ecce Homo, where Pilate said, “Behold the man,” with Jesus standing before the crowds with His crown of thorns and His body torn after His scourging.
 Prayerfully, we will walk the Via Dolorosa to the Church of the Holy Sepulchre and have the opportunity to climb the steps up to Mt.
 Calvary to pray at the site of the Crucifixion.
 Venerate the site where Jesus’ body was anointed, the tomb where He was buried and rose from the dead, and the Chapel of St. Helena where she found the true cross.
 This afternoon, we travel to Mt.
 Zion, where Christ celebrated the Last Supper in the Upper Room.
 Together we will then journey to the Church of the Dormition, the traditional site where Mary was assumed into heaven.
 Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu– that hosts a wide array of art styles.
 A golden rooster sits atop it recalling the place where Peter denied Jesus three times (Matthew 26).
 It was the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.